 DePaul University is the largest private Catholic institution in America, founded by the Vincentian order in 1898.
 It is an urban university reflecting a wide range of ethnic, religious, and economic backgrounds among its student body.

 Chicago; with its world-class theatre, music, and sports, this energizing city is an integral part of the educational, cultural, and social experience at DePaul.

 Ninety-eight percent of all undergraduate classes have fewer than 40 students.
-Student-faculty ratio is 17:1.
+The student-faculty ratio is 15:1.
 Faculty at DePaul focus on teaching, giving each student individualized attention.

 Awards and Rankings

-• In 2011, The Princeton Review recognized DePaul as one of the top 20 Great College Towns, the only Illinois college or university receiving that distinction.
+• In 2014, The Princeton Review recognized DePaul as one of the top 10 college towns, the only Illinois college or university receiving that distinction.